SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: The Polarimetric CMZ at 214

 \subsection{The CMZ Magnetic Field on Multiple Spatial Scales}

-We first compare the magnetic field orientations obtained from FIREPLACE at 19.6\arcsec\ resolution with the magnetic fields derived from ACTPol at 1\arcmin\ and PILOT at 2\arcmin\ resolution \citep[][respectively]{Guan2021,Mangilli2019}.
+We first compare the magnetic field orientations obtained from FIREPLACE (19.6\arcsec) with the magnetic fields derived from ACTPol smoothed to 2\arcmin\ \citep{Guan2021} and PILOT \citep[also 2 \arcmin,][]{Mangilli2019}.
 This comparison is shown in Figure \ref{fig:surv_comp} where the magnetic fields are superposed on the 250 \micron\ total intensity ($I_{250}$) CMZ emission from Herschel \citep{Molinari2011}.
-In general the magnetic fields from PILOT and ACTPol are smooth and parallel to one another, indicating that they are tracing a similar magnetic field component.
-The magnetic field traced by FIREPLACE is more spatially variant than either the PILOT or ACTPol distributions.
+In this figure, the pseudovectors have not been scaled by fractional polarization to make it easier to compare the orientations observed in the different observations.
+In general, the magnetic fields from PILOT and ACTPol have little variation between neighboring pseudovectors and are parallel to one another, indicating that they are tracing a similar large-scale, spatially uniform, magnetic field component.
+The magnetic field traced by FIREPLACE shows more spatial variation than either the PILOT or ACTPol distributions.
 The FIREPLACE magnetic field tends to trace the total intensity morphology of prominent CMZ molecular clouds as seen in high $I_{250}$ emissivity regions in Figure \ref{fig:surv_comp} and previously in Figure \ref{fig:LIC}.
 In lower $I_{250}$ emissivity regions the magnetic field does not exhibit an apparent preferential orientation, ranging from being parallel to the Galactic plane to perpendicular to the Galactic plane.